ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 macro which works somewhat similar to PEG or RegEx libraries.
 We will not try to explain the [scanp()] macro, as its use may be too difficult for a beginner book.
-And when we really have to process text [strings]{.str} with regular expression grammars, then we can use the available RegEx or PEG modules, which have no restrictions and work for Nim in a similar way as for other programming languages.
+And when we really have to process text [strings] with regular expression grammars, then we can use the available RegEx or PEG modules, which have no restrictions and work for Nim in a similar way as for other programming languages.
 We will introduce the Nim RegEx and PEG modules later in the book --- maybe we